QuangHuyUte/plant-disease-detector/datasets/README.roboflow.txt

-PlantDoc - v1 resize-416x416
+Tomato Leaf Disease - v1 2025-12-08 7:27pm
 ==============================

-This dataset was exported via roboflow.com on January 15, 2023 at 9:08 PM GMT
+This dataset was exported via roboflow.com on December 8, 2025 at 12:34 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects